Programming & VR

-I've been programming in Python for 10 years now, and so far haven't found a more beautiful language to draw me away from it.
-Although my official titles at my previous job were "Designer" and "Artistic and Technical Researcher", I spent much of my time (3 years) working on solving complex programming tasks (you can read about that below).
+I've been programming in Python since late 1995, and so far haven't found a more beautiful language to draw me away from it.
 I've been an Open Source developer since 1996, and spent 2 years from 2001 through 2003 focusing on various Open Source projects.
+I am a member of the Python Software Foundation.
 I was a partner in VexTech Corporation for three years where I did closed-source development based on Open Source packages.
-I currently run my own small software consultancy.
+I started programming as a hobby in 1981 when my father bought an Apple II plus.

 There are various modules I've created floating around the web that I haven't bothered to link here, I've contributed to a number of projects including wxPython, win32all and Stackless Python, and generally de-list a module when I no longer see the need to be a distribution point for it (such as when it is incorporated into another project).